SERUSEcode/ShowcaseSite/React/Document/Diary.md

 2023-05-14
 - Starting to look at the project again with new motivation
 - Thinking of change tool from Vs Code to Vs 2022.
 Bc of easier packadge handler and other funtions.

+2023-05-25
+-Adding mobile and pc version.
+I did with help of css and app.jsx.
+Quite fun way to add modules to clip and paste where you need it.
+Really smart